TeXlyre/texlyre.github.io/docs/accounts/account-types.md

 ## Full Accounts

 Full accounts provide persistent storage and access to all TeXlyre features.
-Account creation requires only a username and password, with email addresses being optional for account recovery purposes.
+Account creation requires only a username and password, with email addresses being optional.

 ### Full Account Benefits